Austin Riley Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres will look to Weathers (1-0) in his third start this season.
+- Snell (0-2) takes the mound for the Padres in his fourth start of the season.
+He's put together a 7.62 ERA in 13 2/3 innings pitched, with 16 strikeouts.

-- In his most recent appearance on Tuesday, the lefty threw five innings against the New York Mets, allowing one earned run while surrendering three hits.
+- The lefty last pitched on Wednesday against the New York Mets, when he went five innings, allowing four earned runs while giving up six hits.

+- In three games this season, the 30-year-old has put up a 7.62 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .327 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.